-Children Missing Education (C.M.E.) are children of compulsory school age who are not registered pupils at a school and are not receiving suitable education otherwise than at a school.
+Children Missing Education (CME) are children of compulsory school age who are not registered pupils at a school and are not receiving suitable education otherwise than at a school.
 All staff should be aware that children missing education are at significant risk of underachieving, being victims of harm, exploitation or radicalisation, and becoming NEET (not in education, employment or training) later in life.
 Children going missing can also be an indicator of mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
 Effective information sharing between parents, schools and local authorities is critical to ensuring that all children of compulsory school age are safe and receiving suitable education.
 Maintained schools have a safeguarding duty in respect of their pupils, and as part of this should investigate any unexplained absences.
 Academies and independent schools have a similar safeguarding duty for their pupils.
 When a child is deemed to be missing from education, school will make reasonable enquiries to establish the whereabouts of the child jointly with the local authority, before deleting the pupil's name from the register.
-Once these enquiries have been undertaken, our school will follow the local protocol for Children Missing Education and make a C.M.E referral to the Local Authority Officer for C.M.E.
+Once these enquiries have been undertaken, our school will follow the local protocol for Children Missing Education and make a CME referral to the Local Authority Officer for CME.

 Some parents will decide to remove their child from the school role in order to educate them at home.
 For the majority of children, this choice will be with the child's best education at the heart of their decision and it will be a positive learning experience.
-However, this is not the case for all, and home education can mean that some children become less visible to services who are there to keep them safe and supported in line with their individual needs.
-Where a parent or carer has expressed their intention to remove their child from the school roll with a view to educating at home, the school will work together with other key professionals and will, where possible, attempt to facilitate a meeting with the family to ensure that all parties have considered what is in the best interests of the child.
+However, this is not the case for all.
+Elective and home education can mean that some children are not in receipt of suitable education and are less visible to the services that are there to keep them safe and supported in line with their needs some children become less visible to services who are there to keep them safe and supported in line with their individual needs.
+Where a parent or carer has expressed their intention to remove their child from the school roll with a view to educating at home, the school will work together with other key professionals and will, where possible, attempt to facilitate a meeting.
+This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child.
+This is particularly important where a child has special educational needs or a disability, and/or has a social worker, and/or is otherwise vulnerable.
+Where a child has an Education, Health and Care plan local authorities will need to review the plan, working closely with parents and carers. with the family to ensure that all parties have considered what is in the best interests of the child.
 This is particularly important for those children who have SEND, are vulnerable, and/or who have a social worker.
 The school will also link with the named officer for Elective Home Education within the Local Authority.